Overnight Eggnog Cinnamon Rolls

 Overnight Eggnog Cinnamon Rolls - The SOFTEST and FLUFFIEST cinnamon rolls with an overnight MAKE-AHEAD option and eggnog frosting adds the perfect touch!!
 If you like Cinnabon rolls, you'll LOVE THESE!!

-These overnight cinnamon rolls with eggnog frosting have soft, fluffy, tender dough that’s buttery and scrumptious.
+These overnight cinnamon rolls with eggnog frosting have a soft, fluffy, tender dough that’s buttery and scrumptious.
 They’re as light and feathery as cinnamon rolls can get.
-They’re lighter and not as quite as dense, heavy, and ‘bready’ as Cinnabon cinnamon rolls although no one would call them light as a feather.
+They’re lighter and not as quite as dense, heavy, and ‘bready’ as Cinnabon cinnamon rolls — although no one would call these light as a feather.

 While baking, the filling mixture of brown sugar and butter melts and caramelizes, producing a thick, sweet, caramely sauce, pleasantly spiced with cinnamon and nutmeg for that holiday-inspired flavor profile.